 The relationship between ownership structure and firm performance has been studied extensively in corporate finance and corporate governance literature.
 Nevertheless, the mediation (path) analysis to examine the issue can be adopted as a new approach to explain why and how ownership structure is related to firm performance and vice versa.
 This approach calls for full recognition of the roles of agency costs and corporate risk-taking as essential mediating variables in the bi-directional and mediated relationship between ownership structure and firm performance.

-This book will be of interest to corporate finance, management, and economics researchers and policy makers.
+This book will be of interest to corporate finance, management and economics researchers and policy makers.
 Post-graduate research students in corporate governance and corporate finance will also find this book beneficial to the application of econometrics into multi-dimensional and complex issues of the firm, including ownership structure, agency problems, corporate risk management and financial performance.

 Table of Contents

 Dr. Hoang N. Pham is a research associate at Decision Sciences and Modelling Program at Victoria University, Australia.

-Prof. Sardar M. N. Islam is Professor at the Institute of Sustainable Industries and Liveable Cities at Victoria University, Australia.
+Prof. Sardar M. N. Islam is a professor at the Institute of Sustainable Industries and Liveable Cities at Victoria University, Australia.